She was appointed Leader of the House of Commons in June 2017. She was also a prominent member of the Leave campaign during the 2016 EU referendum.

 - Guy Robinson (worked in DEFRA from 2012, previously worked for Crosby Textor)

 - Lee Cain (previously head of broadcast for 'Vote Leave' and journalist for The Daily Mail).
+Later moved to Number 10 and FCO.

 - Open Europe think tank